SmartlyDressedGames/Unturned-Docs/WeatherAsset.md

 `Cloud_Blend_Exponent` *float*: power applied to cloud blending alpha.

+`Wind_Main` *float*: wind zone windMain value.
+Will be replaced by more configurable game-specific wind eventually.

 `Dawn`, `Midday`, `Dusk` and `Midnight`: refer to the Time of Day section.

 `Effects` *array*: refer to Effects section.